rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 </figcaption>
 </figure>

-When entering the instructions array, we parse the first instruction starting with the line `"step": 1`.
+When entering the instructions array, the first instruction is parsed starting with the line `"step": 1`.
-After this, we gain a new stack entry with a defined predicate _and_ object.
+After this, a new stack entry is pushed with a defined **predicate** and **object**.
-However, we do not have a defined subject at this level or the parent level.
+However, **no defined subject** is available at this level or the parent level.
-As it is possible that a subject may be defined for this level later on, we temporarily move this stack entry into a temporary buffer until the parent node closes, or a subject is defined.
+As it is possible that a subject may be defined for this level later on, this stack entry is temporarily moved into a **temporary buffer** until the parent node closes, or a subject is defined.
-After buffering this stack entry, our stack contents are those from [Listing 5](#jsonld-recipe-mojito-stack-3).
+After buffering this stack entry, the stack contents are those from [Listing 5](#jsonld-recipe-mojito-stack-3).

 <br class="clear" />